ora0600/confluent_protobuf_playground/QandA.md

 You can derive a schema from message (maven-plugin).
 See [derive-schema](https://docs.confluent.io/cloud/current/sr/develop/maven-plugin.html#schema-registry-derive-schema) command.

+# is `use.latest.version` also relevant for the consumer?

+In Python DeSerializer we do not know the parameter.
+See [Code](https://github.com/confluentinc/confluent-kafka-python/blob/master/src/confluent_kafka/schema_registry/protobuf.py#L446), I tested it in Python Client see `protobuf_consumer.py` the result:
+* No error to set it
+* If I set to false, and add a field to schema, old data are consumed without error
+* If I set to true, same result, no error, no new field.

+In Java, the code uses `use.last.version` in Deserialization. see [code](https://github.com/confluentinc/schema-registry/blob/master/protobuf-serializer/src/main/java/io/confluent/kafka/serializers/protobuf/AbstractKafkaProtobufDeserializer.java)

+In General, `use.latest.version` is relevant for consumers as well as producers when working with a schema registry.
+This setting determines whether the consumer should use the latest registered schema version for deserialization.

+When `use.latest.version` is set to true on the consumer side, it means that the consumer will dynamically adapt to schema changes and use the latest registered schema version available in the schema registry.
+This ensures that the consumer can process messages serialized with the latest schema version without manual intervention.

+On the other hand, when `use.latest.version` is set to false, the consumer will not automatically use the latest schema version.
+Instead, it will use the schema version specified in the message or configuration.
+This allows for more explicit control over the schema version used for deserialization, which can be useful in certain scenarios, such as testing or backward compatibility validation.

+In summary, `use.latest.version` is relevant for consumers as it determines whether they should dynamically adapt to schema changes by using the latest schema version registered in the schema registry.

 # Protobuf: When forward compatibility method is not achievable for protobuf?

 In the context of schema evolution with Protobuf, the **"forward compatibility"** refers to the ability to read new data with an old schema.
 It means that if a new field is added to a message, an old consumer that's unaware of this new field should still be able to read and process the message without errors, ignoring the new field.